russtelen/WISHBUCKET-API-BACKEND/README.md

 - Due date notifications
 - Item status notification
 - Security (recaptcha, login request delay, user password requirements)

+# Installation Instructions

+The app requires appsettings.json to follow the format provided in the `appsettingsTEMPLATE.json` file placed in the project folder.
+The app also requires a running SQL or Azure SQL instance that the app can be connected to.
+Before running the app the `WishContext` and `AuthContext` migrations have to be run in order to configure the required tables, and the default seed data.

+The app requires the user secrets to follow the format provided in the `secretsTEMPLATE.json` file placed in the project folder.
+In order for the authentication to function the `JWT_SITEKEY` has to be at least 16 characters long, and `JWT_ISSUER` has to be set to the url that the app is running on

 # Timeline 🕗